oneapi-src/unified-memory-framework/docs/config/examples.rst

 The :any:`umfGetIPCHandle` function returns the IPC handle and its size.
 The IPC handle is a byte-copyable opaque data structure.
 The :any:`umf_ipc_handle_t` type is defined as a pointer to a byte array.
 The size of the handle might be different for different memory provider types.
-The code snippet below demonstrates how the IPC handle can be serialized for marshalling purposes.
+The code snippet below demonstrates how the IPC handle can be serialized for marshaling purposes.

 .. code-block:: c